bmoscon/cryptofeed/README.md

 Aggregated data from provider is available in channel:

 * TRANSACTIONS - On-chain transactions.
-* PROFILE - current aggregated price, market cap, volume (in USD, BTC or ETH currency), total and circulating supply, as well as community data (twitter, reddit, facebook...) and scores (coingecko, developper, community...)
+* MARKET_INFO - current aggregated price, market cap, volume (in USD, BTC or ETH currency), total and circulating supply, as well as community data (twitter, reddit, facebook...) and scores (coingecko, developper, community...)

 ## Backends